 Supercomputing - the reality behind the vision

-This game of getting the most Flops possible has been gifted a performance leap in recent years by the emergence of new classes of processor with a greater proportion of their of silicon devoted to calculating units: graphics processing units (GPUs), especially from Nvidia; and Intel’s Xeon Phi (which my brain still defaults to calling MIC because I’ve known it as that for so long).
+This game of getting the most Flops possible has been boosted in recent years by the emergence of new processors, with a greater proportion of silicon devoted to calculating units: graphics processing units (GPUs), especially from Nvidia; and Intel’s Xeon Phi (which my brain still defaults to calling MIC because I’ve known it as that for so long).
 GPUs and Phi (is the plural Phis?) promise maybe an order of magnitude more Flops for a given dollar or power budget than traditional processors.

-A well designed and implemented system architecture is required to make sure that all of those pretty Flops engines (whether GPU, Phi or CPU) can do useful work.
-I’m not going to delve into that here, only to say it is the art of balancing the desires of capacity, performance and resilience against the frustrations of power, cooling, dollars, space, and so on.
-Characteristics such as having most of the Flops promise residing in GPUs or Phi co-processors, or larger than average scale, or ‘serial number 1’ all make this more interesting [synonym for difficult].
+Well designed and implemented system architecture is required to make sure Flops engines (whether GPU, Phi or CPU) can do useful work.
+I’m not going to delve into that, only to say it is the art of balancing the desires of capacity, performance and resilience against the frustrations of power, cooling, dollars, and space.
+Characteristics such as having most of the Flops promise residing in GPUs or Phi co-processors, or larger than average scale, or ‘serial number 1’, all make this more interesting.

-But even a perfectly architected hardware system is powerless without software.
+But even perfectly architected hardware is powerless without software.
 Software is the magic that enables the supercomputer to do scientific and engineering simulations.
 Of course, it is not really magic, even if it sometimes seems that way.
-Software is a complex collection of applications (maths, science and engineering knowledge crafted into bits), middleware (to make entire ecosystem can chug along smoothly) and tools (to fix it when it doesn’t chug along so smoothly).
+Software is a complex collection of applications (maths, science and engineering knowledge crafted into bits), middleware (to make the entire ecosystem chug along smoothly) and tools (to fix it when it doesn’t).
 In fact, whisper it loudly, software is infrastructure – yes, infrastructure.
-Software requires investment to create and maintain, it takes time to build and usually provides capability for a multitude of use cases and hardware platforms.
-Software can [should] be a highly engineered asset that in many cases is worth far more than the lump of tin that usually attracts the ‘infrastructure’ label.
+It needs investment to create and maintain, it takes time to build and usually provides capability for a multitude of use cases and hardware platforms.
+Software can [should] be a highly engineered asset that, in many cases, is worth far more than the lump of tin that usually attracts the ‘infrastructure’ label.

 Application software encapsulates some existing understanding of the relevant maths, science and engineering of a problem or system.
 This virtual knowledge engine is combined with an understanding of the hardware and cooperating software resources (e.g. communication libraries) into a set of methods and processes that enable a user to study and predict the behaviour of the [science/engineering] problem or system, or to test that encapsulated understanding.

-And, just as we need to have a roadmap for the hardware technology so that we can plan ahead, and a clear recognition that software needs long-term investment to thrive and deliver the promise of HPC, we also need a long-term plan for the people.
-We need to invest in the development of this part of the ecosystem just like the hardware and software.
-Because the component units (that’s us lot) have a long preparation time (education) together with a plethora of exits-from-useful-service (from the predictable such as retirement, to the unpredictable and fast-acting such as a better job offer).
-Thus, we need continually renewing.
-And, because the demand for HPC and the complexity of HPC is growing, so we need more people of varying skill sets.
-It is also worth theorising that, like hardware and software, quality commands a premium – if we want the best capability of people with sufficient capacity, then we will have to invest in developing those and funding them appropriately when in place.
+Just as we need a roadmap for hardware technology and a recognition that software needs long-term investment, we also need a long-term plan for the people.
+We need to invest in this part of the ecosystem too.
+The component units (that’s us lot) have a long preparation time (education) together with a plethora of exits-from-useful-service (from the predictable such as retirement, to the unpredictable and fast-acting such as a better job offer).
+And, because the demand for HPC and the complexity of HPC is growing, we need more people of varying skill sets.
+If we want the best capability of people with sufficient capacity, then we will have to invest in developing and funding them appropriately when in place.